Michelle Lambert

+Michelle Lambert (born May 2, 1985) is an American singer-songwriter and musician.

-Early life
+Early life and education

-Michelle Lambert started studying the violin when she was two years old under the Suzuki Method, following in the footsteps of her four older siblings.
-At the age of 14 she was already working as a professional musician in Northern California.
-In 2008 she moved to Boston where she attended the Berklee College of Music majoring in Professional Music.
-Lambert moved to Nashville in 2011 after graduating from Berklee, to pursue a career as a studio and stage musician.
-In 2015 she moved to Los Angeles in order to release her debut album and focus on her solo career as a pop singer.
+Born in Covelo, California, and raised in the Bay Area, Michelle Lambert started studying the violin when she was two years old under the Suzuki Method.
+At the age of 14 she was already working as a professional violinist in Northern California.
+In 2008, she moved to Boston where she attended the Berklee College of Music on a full scholarship, majoring in Professional Music.

-Lambert became Catholic at the age of 12 and briefly considered a vocation to religious life at 19.
+Lambert became a Catholic at the age of 12 and briefly considered a vocation to religious life at 19.
 According to the singer, a visit to the Salesian Sisters ended up showing her that music was her true calling.

 In an interview for Asia Pop 40, Lambert told Dom Lau (host of the show and former Channel V VJ and E!
 News Asia) that she considered a career in private aviation in her teenage years.
-She even got 100 hours of flight time while pursuing her pilot's license.
+She started training and logged 100 hours of flight time while pursuing her pilot's license.

-Music career
+Career

-Lambert worked as a professional musician since her early teen years, career that took her to San Francisco, Boston, Nashville and Los Angeles.
-While in Boston she was part of the Captain Wolf Band and got featured in 3 songs from their debut CD, as a singer and songwriter.
+While in Boston attending Berklee College of Music, she was part of the Captain Wolf Band and got featured in 3 songs from their debut CD as a singer and songwriter.
 Lambert's participation on the album was so notable that she was even featured in the cover of the CD.
 Despite being a self-release, the album was well received and became a "jukebox star," being featured in over 28,000 jukeboxes across North America.

+Lambert moved to Nashville in 2011 after graduating from Berklee to pursue a career as a studio and stage musician.

 Michelle toured with country rapper Jessta James during 2013 and part of 2014 as a violinist and backup singer.

-In 2014 she had her first experience performing overseas as part of Johnny Rodgers' band during their US Embassy and the US Department of State's American Music Abroad tour in Malaysia.
+In 2014, she had her first experience performing overseas as part of Johnny Rodgers' band during their US Embassy and the US Department of State's American Music Abroad tour in Malaysia.

 In early 2015, Lambert released her first official music video with her rendition of The Devil Went Down to Georgia featuring Regi Wooten from the Wooten Brothers on the electric guitar.

+One of Lambert's highlights during her Nashville years was the halftime performance at the NCAA women's basketball national semifinals (Final Four) in 2014 in front of 18,000 people at the Bridgestone Arena.

-She launched her first official EP Warrior in 2015 after moving to Los Angeles.
+Following 4 years in Nashville, she released her debut album Warrior in 2015 after relocating to Los Angeles, California.
 That album was a turning point in her career, the moment where she decided to pursue being a solo artist.
 Warrior has the collaboration of Grammy winners Shannon Sanders (president of the Nashville Grammy Chapter) and Billy Hume.
-It also features three time Grammy nominee Kief Brown as a co-author of " Rain on You" and singing a verse in "I'm Just a Girl".
-In January 2016 she was elected to be the female face of SkyHigh Radio in the UK.
-In February 2016 she gave a long interview to the Sound Profile Magazine, where she explains in detail how important women empowerment (that's a recurrent theme in her songs) is for her.
+It also features three time Grammy nominee Kief Brown as a co-author of "Rain on You" and singing a verse in "I'm Just a Girl".